wallyzielinski/filterable-list-quiz-vue/README.md

 -   Clone or Download this repository into your machine.
 -   Open a terminal and install the Node.Js dependencies by running `npm install` in your project directory.

+If you are having isues installing, I recommend installing PhantomJS and following the stps outlind here: https://stackoverflow.com/questions/36993962/installing-phantomjs-on-mac

+Then install node-sass with this command: sudo node-sass@latest -g

+Then you will need python2 in your PATH.
+Install via homebrew. brew install pyenv pyenv install 2.7.18 pyenv global 2.7.18
+PATH=$(pyenv root)/shims:$PATH

+propbably also this
+echo 'PATH=$(pyenv root)/shims:$PATH' >> ~/.zshrc

 ### Configuration